LePhil/ExcaliburPlayground/readme.md

 * If speed is increased, actions should take less long as well (e.g. pickup)
 * Multiple clicks on Cassa should not stack up/take no time if no customer is there
 * Picking up foods is broken right now, doesn't pause the player
+* Customers not in the Queue don't get reset on Level change

 # Recently done
 * Re-done buttons with Labels